1. What is tamoxifen?

 To reduce the risk of breast cancer developing

-Tamoxifen is taken as a tablet.
+You take tamoxifen as a tablet.

-The recommended dose for most people is 20mg daily.
+The recommended dose is usually 20mg daily.

 It’s best to take it at the same time every day.

 Some versions of tamoxifen contain small amounts of lactose.
-If you know you are lactose intolerant discuss this with your treatment team or pharmacist.
+If you know you are lactose intolerant, discuss this with your treatment team or pharmacist.

-4. How long will I have to take tamoxifen?
+5. How long will I have to take tamoxifen?

 Sometimes tamoxifen is recommended after taking an aromatase inhibitor.